To Live and Die in L.A. (film): Critical response

-David Ansen, critic for Newsweek, wrote "Shot with gritty flamboyance by Robby Muller, cast with a fine eye for fresh, tough-guy faces, To Live and Die in L.A. may be fake savage, but it's fun".
+Roger Ebert, film critic for the Chicago Sun-Times, gave the film four out of four stars, praising the car chase and calling the film "first-rate".
+This sentiment was echoed by writer David Ansen of Newsweek, writing "Shot with gritty flamboyance by Robby Muller, cast with a fine eye for fresh, tough-guy faces, To Live and Die in L.A. may be fake savage, but it's fun".